kartotherian/osm-bright.tm2source/README.md

 # Install
 This style requires an osm2pgsql database with ocean data, custom indexes, and custom functions.

-It's probably easiest to grab an PBF of OSM data from [Mapzen](https://mapzen.com/metro-extracts/) or [geofabrik](http://download.geofabrik.de/).
+It's probably easiest to grab an PBF of OSM data from [geofabrik](http://download.geofabrik.de/).
 Once you've installed PostgreSQL and PostGIS, create a database and import with osm2pgsql:

 ```sh
 createdb gis